 Response: Agree.
 After striking (1) (3), (4) becomes (3), and (5) becomes (4).
-Revised proposal as a result of October comment:

 (3) Master keys maintained/controlled by a locksmith are not subject to the requirements in this part.

 (3) All duplicate keys shall be maintained in a manner that provides the same degree of control as is required for the original keys.
 Records shall be maintained for each key duplicated that indicate the number of keys made and destroyed.